 where

-is the $L_2$ loss between the true process and the computer model.
+is the $L_2$ loss function between the true process and the computer model.

-Much efforts have been made to obtain a consistent estimator of the calibration parameter.
-Tuo and Wu \cite{tuo2015efficient} plug the kernel ridge regression of $\zeta$ into (\ref{thetastar}) to get the $L_2$ estimator.
-Wong et al. \cite{wong2014frequentist} propose a least square estimator.
-Gu and Wang \cite{gu2018scaled} point out that both the two approaches have limitations in calibration and prediction, especially when the number of physical observations is small.
-To predict the true process model more accurate, Gu and Wang \cite{gu2018scaled} propose a scaled Gaussian Process model to mimic the model discrepancy function and give a new bayesian calibration method based on KO's model, named as scaled Gaussian Process model calibration method.
-The convergence rate of estimator given by scaled Gaussian Process model calibration method is proven to be slower than $n^{-1/2}$ \cite{gu2018theoretical} in contrast to the $L_2$ calibration and least square calibration.
-This slower convergence rate may not be desired when an efficient estimator of the calibration parameter is needed.
-To estimate the calibration parameter well, by adding an orthogonality constraint (\ref{or cond}) to KO's model, Tuo \cite{tuo2019adjustments} suggests a projected kernel calibration method and proves the semi-parametric consistency of this estimator.
-The projected kernel calibration has been applied to the calibration of the composite fuselage simulation successfully with small sample size \cite{wang2020effective}.
-However, a numerical simulation in \cite{gu2018scaled} shows that the projected kernel calibration may get stuck in local minimum or even local maximum of the $L_2$ loss, especially when the sample size is large.
+Many efforts have been made to obtain a consistent estimator of the calibration parameter.
+Tuo and Wu \cite{tuo2015efficient} have plugged the kernel ridge regression of $\zeta$ into (\ref{thetastar}) to get the $L_2$ estimator.
+Wong et al. \cite{wong2014frequentist} have proposed a least square estimator.
+Gu and Wang \cite{gu2018scaled} have pointed out that both the approaches have limitations in their calibration and prediction performance, especially when the number of physical observations is small.
+To predict the true process model more {accurately}, Gu and Wang \cite{gu2018scaled} have proposed a scaled Gaussian Process model to mimic the model discrepancy function and gave a new Bayesian calibration method based on KO's model, termed scaled Gaussian Process model calibration method. {The convergence rate of the estimator} given by scaled Gaussian Process model calibration method has been proven to be slower than $n^{-1/2}$ \cite{gu2018theoretical} at variance with the $L_2$ and least square calibrations.
+This slower convergence rate may be an issue when an efficient estimator of the calibration parameter is needed.
+In order to better estimate the calibration parameter, Tuo \cite{tuo2019adjustments} { has} suggested a projected kernel calibration method based on adding an orthogonality constraint (\ref{or cond}) to the KO's model.
+Tuo has also proven the semi-parametric consistency of this estimator.

+The projected kernel calibration method has been successfully applied to the calibration of the composite fuselage simulation with a small sample \cite{wang2020effective}.
+However, the numerical simulations reported in \cite{gu2018scaled} have shown that it may get stuck in local minima or even local maxima of the $L_2$ loss, especially when the sample size is large.

-In this work, we first verify the simulation results in \cite{gu2018scaled} theoretically and then proposed a new calibration method which is more robust with respect to changing the number of physical observations.
-The contributions of this work include two aspects:
+In this work, we first verify analytically the results obtained numerically in \cite{gu2018scaled}, and then { propose} a new calibration method which is more robust with respect to the number of physical observations.
+The main contribution of this work may be summarized as follows: